4d/docs/docs/Concepts/classes.md

 >If the type is not stated, the parameter will be defined as `Variant`.

-You declare the return parameter (optional) by adding an arrow (->) and its definition after the parameter list.
+You declare the return parameter (optional) by adding an arrow (->) and the return parameter definition after the input parameter(s) list.
 For example:

 ```4d
 Function add($x : Variant; $y : Integer)->$result : Integer